ebuchman/blog/content/posts/coins-history.md

 The ecu de marc served as the basis for the network of exchange by bills, dominated by Italian exchange bankers who facilitated exchange between units of account across Europe.
-And so it was that a crisis of this network in the late 16th century, precipitated by instability in the French unit of account, would ultimately lead to the end of the medieval monetary system and to the rise of a new monetary constitution - that of modernity.
+But instability in the French unit of account triggered a crisis for this network in the late 16th century, ultimately leading to the end of the medieval monetary system and to the rise of a new monetary constitution - that of modernity.
 But that too is a story for another time.

 [^spufford]: Based largely on Spufford's Money and its Use in Medieval Europe.
 [^soldi]: Spufford, 7-8